syncfusion-content/wpf-docs/wpf/Diagram/Tools.md

 ### Connectors

-To draw Connectors, you have to set the Connector to DrawingTool property.
-The drawing tool can be activated by using the Tool property as shown.
+To draw Connectors, you have to set the Connector to `DrawingTool` property.
+The `DrawingTool` can be activated by using the `Tool` property as shown.
 The following code example illustrates how to draw a straight line Connector.

 {% tabs %}
 {% highlight xaml %}